nicogithinji/diffusivity_eq_by_steady_state_solution_non_homogeneous_boundary_conditions/README.md

-# Diffusion Equation with Non-Homogeneous Dirichlet Boundary Conditions
+# Transient Solution of the Diffusion Equation with Non-Homogeneous Boundary Conditions

-## Project Overview
+## Overview

-This project presents the solution of the one-dimensional diffusion equation with non-homogeneous Dirichlet boundary conditions using the **steady-state regime method**.
+This project presents the analytical solution of the one-dimensional diffusion equation with **non-homogeneous Dirichlet boundary conditions** using the **steady-state regime method**.

-The transient solution is obtained by decomposing the pressure field into a steady-state component and a transient component.
-The transient component is then solved using the method of separation of variables and represented as a Fourier sine series.
+The solution is decomposed into a steady-state component and a transient component.
+The transient component is obtained using the **separation of variables method** and is represented as a Fourier sine series.

-The Python implementation was developed in **JupyterLab** and evaluates the transient pressure solution for multiple pressure differences, $\Delta p$.
+The Python implementation was developed in **JupyterLab** and evaluates the transient pressure solution for multiple pressure differences.

 ---

 ## Governing Equation

-The one-dimensional diffusion equation is written as
+The one-dimensional diffusion equation is given by

 $$
 \frac{\partial^2 p}{\partial x^2}